nus-ncl/Client/README.md

   <h3 align="center">Client</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An awesome tool to make your access to your machines on NCL easily!
     <br />
     <a href="https://github.com/hkwany/Client"><strong>Explore the docs »</strong></a>
     <br />